jalama/drupdates/README.md

 - Drupdates is not intended for production systems, it is built assuming it will only be run on local development machines.
 Drupdates will need to store system user names and passwords in the $HOME/.drupdates directory.

+- Drupdates does not support multi-site installs out of the box.

 - The entire script depends on the use of Drush site aliases named after the folders the sites are written to (prefixed with "drupdates".
 Drupdates assumes